 Lisa is a former member of the Executive Committee of the National Board of Directors of the Graphic Artist’s Guild.
 During her time with The Guild she also headed the Graphic Design Certification Committee where she researched and presented a proposal for the certification of Graphic Designers, the first initiative of its kind in the US.
 Her proposal was approved by The Guild in May 1998.

 Ms. Ellwood is a published writer.
 Design-related articles cover graphic design certification, plagiarism on the web and Creative Commons Licensing.
 She was also a Consulting Editor and Features Writer for The Promota Magazine with a focus on politics, world affairs and culture.
-Ms. Ellwood has recently featured in The Guardian Society Daily for her work on behalf of The Broken of Britain, a voluntary non-partisan Disability campaign providing advocacy for people with invisible illness and/or physical & mental health conditions & Carers.
+Ms. Ellwood was frequently been featured in The Guardian Society Daily for her disability campaigning.
 She also confesses to being a long-time writer of Harry Potter Fan Fiction.

 Lisa J. Ellwood has been a Freelance Correspondent with Indian Country Media Network since September 2015.